 an in vitro platform composed of cells; explants derived from tissues/organs; and/or organoid cell formations of human or animal origin in a micro-environment that provides and supports biochemical/electrical/mechanical responses to model a set of specific properties that define organ or tissue function.

 MPS provide human cell-based platforms that enable the study both of normal organ function and effects on organ function by toxicants or pathogens.
 NICEATM works with federal agencies and other stakeholders to evaluate the use of MPS to replace, reduce, or refine animal use in these applications.

 Supporting Adoption of MPS for COVID Research

 NICEATM, the UK National Centre for the 3Rs (NC3Rs), and collaborators are organizing a working group, the MPS for COVID Research (MPSCoRe) working group, that will coordinate the use of MPS to reduce animal use in studies of COVID-19 and future emerging infectious diseases.
 Information about activities of the MPSCoRe working group will be posted on this webpage.
-Those interested in participating in working group activities should contact organizers with their name, role, and area of expertise.

 Key publications on the use of various MPS and COVID therapeutics (updated November 2021)

 The MPSCoRe working group met with representatives of the World Health Organization (WHO) in December 2021 to discuss research needs relevant to the biology and treatment of the Omicron SARS-CoV-2 variant and the potential for MPS to provide human-relevant platforms for rapidly addressing those needs.
 Information about planned and completed studies on the Omicron variant is available on the WHO website and updated weekly.

 A feature article published in July 2021 in Drug Discovery Today reviews MPCSCoRe activities in the context of the broader effort to apply MPS to the development of therapies for COVID-19.